-The District's capital assets, net of accumulated depreciation, for its governmental activities as of September 30, 2017 and 2016 were \$1,136,511 and \$1,134,558 which consists of buildings, improvements other than buildings, and equipment and furniture.
+The District's capital assets, net of accumulated depreciation, for its governmental activities respectively of September 30, 2018 and 2017 were \$1,396,250 and \$1,136,511 which consists of buildings, improvements other than buildings, and equipment and furniture.

-At September 30, 2017 and 2016, the District had total bonded debt outstanding, net of unamortized discount, of \$0 and \$274,661, respectively.
+At September 30, 2018 and 2017, the District had total bonded debt outstanding, net of unamortized discount, of \$0 and \$0, respectively.
 The District's debt represents bonds secured solely by a specified revenue source.
 In fiscal year 2005, the District issued a \$2,760,000 Special Assessment Revenue Refunding Bond, Series 2005.
 During January 2017, the District paid the special assessment bonds off in full.
 The debt service fund was closed thereafter.

-Additional information on the District's capital assets and long-term debt can be found in Notes C and D, respectively.
+Additional information on the District's capital assets and long-term debt can be found in Notes C, D and E, respectively.